Coinbase is one of the largest and most popular cryptocurrency exchanges across the world.

 The standard Coinbase platform acts as a crypto broker – it gives you a simplified way to buy and sell crypto without the need for advanced trading skills.

-Meanwhile, the firm’s Coinbase Pro platform is a centralized exchange that connects buyers and sellers of digital assets.
+Meanwhile, its Advanced Trading interface is a centralized exchange that connects buyers and sellers of digital assets.

 One of the simplest ways to purchase crypto with Coinbase is to use the firm’s web-based exchange.

-Note that there are actually two Coinbase web-based exchanges: Coinbase and Coinbase Pro.
+Note that there are actually two Coinbase web-based exchanges: Coinbase and Coinbase Advanced.
 We’ll focus exclusively on the regular Coinbase exchange here.

 To purchase Bitcoin or any other cryptocurrency on the regular Coinbase web-based exchange, you’ll first navigate to the company’s website and sign in to your account.
 Then, you’ll do the following: